gautada/pki-container/README.md

 # PKI

-## Abstract

-This container is a a secure public key infrastructure (PKI) implementation of a certificate authority.
+This container is a a secure public key infrastructure (PKI) implementation of a certificate authority (CA).
 The purpose of this implementation is to provide a mechanism for clients to use certificate authentication and server transport layer security (TLS) encryption using [Let's Encrypt](https://letsencrypt.org).

 This implementation uses an [encrypted virtual disk](https://gitlab.com/cryptsetup/cryptsetup) to hold all of the secure bits.

-Generally, this container is a collection of scripts that are used for managing the PKI/CA.
+Generally, this container is a collection of scripts that are used for managing the PKI and CA

 ### Client